 Surgical Technology A.A.S.: Berkeley College collects and annually reports employment rates for Surgical Technology degree program graduates as required by the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting ("ARC/STSA").
-For the academic year August 1, 2015 to July 31, 2016, the "positive placement" rate was 91 percent.
+For the academic year August 1, 2018 to July 31, 2019, the "positive placement" rate was 81 percent.
 ARC/STSA defines a "positive placement" to include graduates who are employed as a Surgical Technologist within one year of graduation, continuing their education and/or serving in the military.
 Graduates who are not employed for reasons that may include a lack of U.S. work authorization, relocation, and medical or other personal issues are considered "not working" for purposes of this annual report.
+Job placement information reflects graduates who were in direct contact with the College's Career Services Department.

 Medical Assistant Certificate: Berkeley College collects and annually reports employment rates for Medical Assistant certificate program graduates as required by the Medical Assistant Education Review Board ("MAERB").
 The MAERB defines a "positive placement" to include graduates who are employed as a Medical Assistant, employed in a related field, continuing their education, and/or serving in the military.
 MAERB defines a "related field" as one in which the individual is using cognitive, psychomotor, and affective competencies acquired in the education program.
 A "related field" could include phlebotomist, EKG technician, or other administrative positions within a physician's office or healthcare facility.
-The "positive placement" rate for students admitted into this program during the 2015 calendar year was 66.22 percent.
+The "positive placement" rate for students admitted into this program during the 2017 calendar year was 76.67 percent.
 Graduates who are not employed for reasons that may include a lack of U.S. work authorization, relocation, and medical or other personal issues are considered "not working" for purposes of this annual report.
+Job placement information reflects graduates who were in direct contact with the College's Career Services Department.

 Practical Nurse Certificate: Berkeley College collects and annually reports on employment rates for Practical Nurse certificate program graduates as required by the New Jersey Board of Nursing.
-For the reporting period beginning September 1, 2016 and ending August 31, 2017, 48.65 percent of graduates found employment as Licensed Practical Nurses within twelve months after graduation.
+For the reporting period beginning September 1, 2019 and ending August 31, 2020, 23.73 percent of graduates found employment as Licensed Practical Nurses within twelve months after graduation.
+Job placement information reflects graduates who were in direct contact with the College's Career Services Department.